 - Food coloring

 - Small plastic cup with coins, rocks, rice or anything that can weigh it down

 Fill cake pan with water.
 Place cup filled with coins towards the edge of the pan and place in freezer.
-Freeze for 1 hour or until the ice is partiality frozen.
+Freeze for 1 hour or until the ice is partially frozen.

 Remove pan from freezer and keep at room temperature for about 15 minutes or until it begins to loosen up.
-Remove coin filled cup and then remove Ice Sun Catcher from pan, and loop ribbon through hole.
-Hang and Enjoy!
+Remove coin-filled cup and then remove ice suncatcher from pan, and loop ribbon through the hole.
+Hang and enjoy!